 Landon Storrs specializes in twentieth-century U.S. social and political history, particularly in the history of women, social movements, and social policy.
 Her current research examines the work of the U.S. social scientist Caroline Ware on international programs for community development and for women’s empowerment, primarily in Latin America, during the post-1945 decades.
-Caroline Ware was one of the protagonists of Storrs's 2012 book, The Second Red Scare and the Unmaking of the New Deal Left was published by Princeton University Press in 2012.
-Based on newly declassified government records and freshly unearthed private papers, Second Red Scare demonstrates that the federal employee loyalty program--created in the 1940s in response to fears that Communists were infiltrating the U.S. government—rigidly constrained policymaking in fields including public assistance, national health insurance, labor and consumer protection, civil rights, and international aid.
-The loyalty program not only destroyed or distorted the careers of many noncommunist officials, it prohibited discussion of social democratic policy ideas in government circles--narrowing the scope of American political discourse to this day.
-The book also documents the antifeminism of the Old Right, showing that how conservatives exploited popular hostility to female government officials in order to discredit left-liberal policies.
+Caroline Ware was one of the protagonists of Storrs's 2012 book, The Second Red Scare and the Unmaking of the New Deal Left, was published by Princeton University Press in 2012.
+Based on newly declassified government records and freshly unearthed private papers, Second Red Scare demonstrates that the federal employee loyalty program—created in the 1940s in response to fears that Communists were infiltrating the U.S. government—rigidly constrained policymaking in fields including public assistance, national health insurance, labor and consumer protection, civil rights, and international aid.
+The loyalty program not only destroyed or distorted the careers of many noncommunist officials, it prohibited discussion of social democratic policy ideas in government circles—narrowing the scope of American political discourse to this day.
+The book also documents the antifeminism of the Old Right, showing how conservatives exploited popular hostility to female government officials in order to discredit left-liberal policies.

 Landon Storrs teaches undergraduate and graduate courses in the history of women, politics, and social movements.
 At Iowa, these courses include: